 Usually student or parent complaints or concerns can be addressed informally by a phone call or a conference with the teacher or principal.
-For those complaints and concerns that cannot be handled so easily, the board has adopted a standard complaint policy at FNG(LOCAL) in the district's policy manual.
-A copy of this policy may be obtained in the principal's or superintendent's office.
+For those complaints and concerns that cannot be handled so easily, the board has adopted a standard complaint policy at FNG(LOCAL) in the district's policy manual available on the district website at onalaskaisd.net A copy of the complaint forms may be obtained in the principal's or superintendent's office or the district website www.onalaskaisd.net.